Kong/docs.konghq.com/app/konnect/runtime-manager/manage-proxy-config.md

 no_version: true
 ---

-Through a runtime group, you can configure the following Kong Gateway objects:
+Through a runtime group, you can configure the following {{site.base_gateway}} objects:
 * Gateway services
 * Routes
 * Consumers